-- 4. Discard the purged fluid in the appropriate waste container. - 5.
+- 3. Clear the intake line of any disinfectant.
+To do so, type the following at the ESP prompt and press ENTER: - purgeIntake - 4.
+Discard the purged fluid in the appropriate waste container. - 5.
 After the intake has been purged, disconnect the sampling tube. - 6.
 Set up the pressure kettles according to the manufacturer's instructions.
 If desired, place a stir bar in the kettle with the sample and place the kettle on a magnetic stirring unit. - 7.
 Make sure the valves from both pressure kettles are closed. - 8.
 Attach a sampling tube from the pressure kettle containing the sample to the Intake Sample Port. - 9.
 Attach a sampling tube from the Exhaust Port to the exhaust pressure kettle.